FLo481/gnome-hide-power-and-lock/README.md

 # Gnome Extension
-This extension hides the power button tray icon and remove the lock and power item from the system menu.
+This extension hides the power button tray icon and removes the lock and power item from the system menu.

 Code consolidated from:
 https://github.com/adyrosebrigg/gnome-shellext-hide-lock